amarcelo777/myangularjs/README.md

 # myangularjs
 my angularness repository

-app5 and index5 - minification example (https://javascript-minifier.com/); shows use of $inject property
+app6 and index6 - show how to use expressions, JPEG, button, app5 and index5 - minification example (https://javascript-minifier.com/); shows use of $inject property
 app4 and index4 - example of dependency injector ($scope, $filter, $injector) index3 - getAttribute, getElementById, querySelector